AlexandreStang/2020_colony/README.md

 # Colony

 > Colony is a prototype for a minimalist, card-based city builder played on a 3x3 grid.
 As the leader of a space colony,
-> you must strategically place buildings, ensuring their compatibility with neighbors to sustain and grow your
+> you must strategically place buildings, ensuring their compatibility with neighbors in order to maximize your colony's survival.
-> community.

 ![Home page](/og-image.png)